robertweiss/ProcessTranslatePage/readme.md

 - RockPageBuilder (3rd party)
 - All the mentioned fields inside Repeater, RepeaterMatrix, FieldsetPage, Functional and Table fields (ProFields)

+### Batch Translation with ListerPro

+For translating multiple pages simultaneously, you can use the included ListerPro Page Action.
+This allows you to batch translate pages directly from the admin interface.

+**Prerequisites:** ListerPro is a (highly recommended) commercial ProcessWire module that must be purchased first from https://processwire.com/store/lister-pro/

+**Installation:** The PageActionTranslatePage module needs to be installed separately.
+After installing ProcessTranslatePage, install the PageActionTranslatePage module and assign the `page-action-translate-page` permission to your user role.

+**Usage:** Create a ListerPro list, add the Translate Page Action to your allowed actions, select the pages you want to translate, and use the "Translate Page" action to batch translate all selected pages.

 ### Command line usage

-For translating multiple pages simultaneously and avoiding timeouts, you can use the included script `translate-pagetree.php` from the command line.
+For translating multiple pages simultaneously and avoiding timeouts, you can also use the included script `translate-pagetree.php` from the command line.
 Before running the script, please update the variables `$username`, `$home`, and `$includeHidden` to suit your requirements.

 **Kindly note that this is a beta release.** Although it is successfully used in production for several of my clients, I recommend thorough testing before deploying it in your projects.
 If you encounter any bugs, please consider creating a GitHub issue to help me improve.